Our leadership team provides senior oversight and direction to PHO’s

 Tamburri is a member of the College of Medical Laboratory Technologists of Ontario as a MLT.
 He holds a Master of Health Management from Mc Master University, a graduate diploma in Occupational Health, Safety & Environmental Medicine from Mc Master University and received board certification as a Canadian Registered Safety Professional (CRSP).

-Laboratory Director, Information and Research Operations
+Operations Director, Laboratory Information and Operations Support

 Kirandeep Bains provides strategic, operational and business leadership for the planning, implementation and direction of bioinformatics and the biocomputing centre, laboratory information systems (LIS), laboratory data and surveillance, and research operations sections of PHO’s laboratories.